syamfarh/tp/docs/DeveloperGuide.md

 1. Financial Advisor requests to list persons
 2. FAPro shows a list of persons
-3. Financial Advisor requests to find a specific persons in the list by name
+3. Financial Advisor requests to find a specific person in the list by name
 4. FAPro displays the list of matching persons

     Use case ends.